GluuFederation/docs-ce-prod/3.1.1/source/user-management/scim2.md

 ### Using a different programming language

 Coding service interactions when SCIM endpoints are being protected by UMA is more involved than using test mode.
 If you are planning to code for a SCIM service protected by UMA, it is advisable to check the flow depicted in section 3 of the [UMA 2.0 spec](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-04.html).
 Focus only on the interactions of client vs. another party (resource server or authorization server).
-In a previous (section)[#actors-involved-in-protection] we have talked about the actors involved in UMA protection; this will save you time when reading the specification.
+In a previous [section](#actors-involved-in-protection) we have talked about the actors involved in UMA protection; this will save you time when reading the specification.

 As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.0/src/main/java/gluu/scim2/client/UmaScimClient.java#L74) found in SCIM-Client.
 Starting  at the `authorize` method, you will see how steps in the spec flow are being followed there.